-4 Dinners that Naturally Treat Constipation
+4 Meals that Naturally Treat Constipation

 Constipation is an uncomfortable health problem that can result in diseases over the long term if not properly treated.
 However, you should avoid laxatives as they irritate the intestines and can be harmful due to the damage they cause to intestinal flora.